Jesse D. Auton: Death

 Auton was killed on March 30, 1952, in a plane crash at Offutt Air Force Base, Omaha.
-He was on a flight returning from California.
-He was buried on Independence Day - July 4, 1952, at Arlington National Cemetery.
+He was the pilot of a twin-engine bomber returning to the base from California.
+An aide was also killed, but his co-pilot and two other crew members survived the crash.
+The plane was attempting to land after one of its two engines had failed.
+Auton was buried on April 7, 1952, at Arlington National Cemetery.